-- A score 4-5 is a negative screen for clinically significant cognitive impairment.
-No further action is needed. - ⇒ Note: Patients scoring a 4 or 5 who express concerns about their memory or cognition should be considered for further assessment with a MoCA. - A score of 1-3 is a positive screen for cognitive impairment - ⇒ Providers should order a Medical Episodic Care Follow-up 20 with Reason: "MoCA Evaluation"
+- A score of 4 or 5 is a negative screen for clinically significant cognitive impairment.
+No further action is needed. - ⇒ Note: Patients scoring a 4 or 5 who express concerns about their memory or cognition should be considered for further assessment with a MoCA. - A score of less than 3 is considered an abnormal test (0-2), but for greater sensitivity in the correctional population we recommend a follow up test on those with a score < 4. - ⇒ Providers should order a Medical Episodic Care Follow-up 20 with Reason: "MoCA Evaluation"